-Strep throat is a disease caused by a tiny ball-shaped type of bacteria (say: bak-TEER-ee-uh) called group A streptococcus (say: strep-tuh-KAH-kus).
+Strep throat is a disease caused by a tiny ball-shaped type of bacteria (say: bak-TEER-ee-uh) called group A strep.

 If a kid has strep throat, the doctor will give them medicine called an antibiotic (say: an-tye-bye-AH-tik) to kill the strep bacteria.
 That's good news because sometimes strep throat can get worse and cause problems with other parts of a kid's body.
 For example, untreated strep can cause kidney problems or heart problems from a disease called rheumatic (say: roo-MA-tick) fever.

 Most of the time kids get the medicine they need and recover from strep throat very quickly.
 Within about 12 hours after starting on antibiotics, you probably won't have a fever and won't be contagious.
 By the second or third day, other symptoms should start to go away.

 How Do I Know if I Have Strep Throat?

-If you have a sore throat, your doctor will look into your mouth.
-He or she looking for:
+If you have a sore throat, your doctor will look into your mouth for: